vinitgohil45/Amazon-clone/README.md

 # Amazon-clone
-This is a Amazon clone
+This is a Amazon clone based on html & css